Category: The Devil’s Playbook

 Almost immediately after eating, the man perked up completely.
 It turned out the immediate problem was not a massive spiritual attack, but simply low blood sugar.
 While we must absolutely acknowledge that clinical depression is rarely fixed this simply, it highlights a crucial point.

-Sometimes the most profoundly spiritual thing a despondent person can do is to take a nap and eat a proper meal.
+Sometimes the most important thing a despondent person can do is to take a nap and eat a proper meal.
 We can never fully separate our spiritual resilience from our physical exhaustion.

 Asking the Right Question

 Once Elijah has rested, God asks him a simple, piercing question.
 He asks, “What are you doing here, Elijah?”
-(1 Kings 19:9, NIVUK).
+(1 Kings 19:9).

 In her book Time to Think, Nancy Kline discusses the power of an “incisive question”.
 This is a carefully crafted question designed to remove limiting assumptions and free the mind to think clearly.
-God delivers the ultimate incisive question here, cutting right through the prophet’s exhaustion to the root of his despair.
+God delivers a great incisive question here, cutting right through the prophet’s exhaustion to the root of his despair.

 God allows him the space to simply let it all out.
 Elijah’s response is factually inaccurate, as he dramatically claims he is the only faithful person left in the entire nation.
 Yet, God patiently lets him vent his frustration without immediate correction.